|

 American NSA.

-By the end of 1982, over 95 complete systems were delivered to NATO.
+By the end of 1982, over 95 complete systems had been delivered to NATO.

 19" rack.
 Unfortunately, no better quality photographs are available to us